br-automation-com/mappView-User/README.md

 <a name="Errors"></a>
 ## Error
 The sample generates the following list of error messages.
-All other error numbers are generated from inlcuded libraries that can be found in the Automation Studio help.
+All other error numbers are generated from included libraries that can be found in the Automation Studio help.

 | No | Constant | Text |
 |---|---|---|